How to Check if a Website Is Secure: A 10-Minute Audit

 Since certificates became free and automatic, the padlock stopped being a trust signal and became a baseline.
 Its absence is disqualifying; its presence proves almost nothing.
 The checks below are how you actually form an opinion.

-Step 1 · HTTPS and the Certificate (2 minutes)
+Step 1 · Does the Site Use HTTPS With a Valid Certificate?
+(2 minutes)

 Run the domain through the security headers checker.
 You are looking for:

-Missing headers are extremely common, and that is exactly why this check is useful: their absence tells you nobody has done a hardening pass.
-A site with a thoughtful Content-Security-Policy almost always has an operator who cared about the rest too.
+Missing headers are extremely common.
+A site with a thoughtful CSP almost always has an operator who cared about the rest too.

-The exposed files scanner checks the common paths in one pass.
+The exposed files scanner checks common paths in one pass.
 If you are auditing your own site and find your .env served publicly, treat every credential in it as stolen: rotate the keys first, then fix the deployment.
+You can find more on this in our guide on how to remove secrets from git history.

 An exposed environment file on a live site is a critical finding, full stop · it converts every other protection on this list into decoration.

-Step 4 · Email Spoofing Protection (2 minutes)
+Step 4 · Is the Domain Protected From Email Spoofing?
+(2 minutes)

 Can an attacker send email that appears to come from this domain?
 Three DNS records decide: SPF says which servers may send, DKIM cryptographically signs messages, and DMARC tells receiving servers what to do when the first two fail.

-Step 5 · Uptime and Transparency (2 minutes)
+Step 5 · Is the Operator Transparent About Uptime?
+(2 minutes)

 Finally, a soft signal that is more predictive than it looks: does the operator publish a status page and communicate about incidents?
 Look for a status link in the footer or try the status. subdomain.